gjohnston9/rna-mcmc/README.md

 	- Compares the values obtained under either the uniform or nntm in `original_energy_function_calibration_runs`to the expected values under the uniform distribution.
 This tells us whether we can conclude that the distributions for any of these characteristics significantly differ under the uniform vs. the nntm distributions.
 A p-value below 0.05 means we can conclude this, but a p-value greater than or equal to 0.05 means we cannot make any conclusion.

 #### Determining mixing parameters for nntm distribution in the worst case, which we expect to lead to the slowest mixing times.
 - This is similar to the previous experiment, but uses nntm parameters -0.9, -1.8, -1.7, and -8.8.
-- See the previous experiment for a more detailed description of each step.
+See the documentation for the previous experiment for more detailed descriptions of each step.
 - `write_polyhedron_vertices.py`
 - `new_energy_function_calibration_runs.sh`
 	- Runs `mcmc.py` four times with this new energy function.